| criticism - Perl pragma to enforce coding standards and best-practices |

 or run your program under the Perl debugger, you will get a warning

-affected by scope or package boundaries and use
+affected by scope or package boundaries and use-ing it multiple

 times will just cause it to repeatedly process the same file.
 There